February 4, 2026 | Real Estate Advice

 Share This Post:

 Being named an executor is a significant responsibility, especially when real estate is involved.
-Executors must act in the best interests of the estate and its beneficiaries.
+Executor responsibilities center on acting in the best interests of the estate and its beneficiaries at every step, from the day the property is secured to the day the sale closes.

 • Securing and insuring the property